 Accessibility

-At APA 2025, we are taking an active and intentional role in creating an inclusive and welcoming environment where all attendees have the opportunity to participate.
+We are taking an active and intentional role in creating an inclusive and welcoming environment where all attendees have the opportunity to participate.
 While we aim to anticipate a wide range of access needs, we recognize that individual needs vary and individualized requests remain essential.
-For individuals with disabilities and/or medical conditions, if you require accommodations beyond the examples provided below, please specify accommodations you may require on the registration form by selecting the appropriate boxes, and a member of our team will reach out to gather more details and ensure we can accommodate your needs.
+For individuals with disabilities and/or medical conditions, if you require accommodations beyond the examples provided below, please specify accommodations you may require when you register for APA 2026, and a member of our team will reach out to gather more details and ensure we can accommodate your request.

 Click below to jump to a specific section: